QutEcoacoustics/interaction-experiments/content/experiments/fcs/introQs.md

 </ul>

 <label class= "statement" for = "q6_expEnvRecordings">6.
-How experienced are you with using environmental recordings? </label>
+How experienced are you with using environmental audio recordings? </label>
 <ul class= "likert">
      <li>
         <input type="radio" name="q6_expEnvRecordings" value="1">